worktheclock/replit.github.io/tutorials/graphql-project-part-1.md

   ${EPISODE_PREVIEW_FRAGMENT}
 ```

-It is common practice to place fragments after the query expression instead of before.
-Using the above information architecture and our declared fragment we can convert fetch all the data required in our information architecture by modify our JavaScript file so that end up with the following:
+Note that it is common practice to place fragments after the query expression instead of declaring the before the query.
+The reason for this is that query should first and foremost be expressive, and we should rather include fragments as footnotes for reference (if the reader doesn't know what the fragment does).
+Using our information architecture and the fragment declared above we can replace all the content in our JavaScript file with the following:

 ```js
 const EPISODE_PREVIEW_FRAGMENT = `